pryn-kb/python-test/bin/boilerplate/CONTRIBUTING.md

 If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
 To manage changes, we follow [GitHub flow][github-flow].
-Each lesson has at least two maintainers who review issues and pull requests or encourage others to do so.
+Each lesson has at least one maintainers who review issues and pull requests or encourage others to do so.
-The maintainers are community volunteers and have final say over what gets merged into the lesson.
+The maintainers have final say over what gets merged into the lesson.
 To use the web interface for contributing to a lesson:

 1. Fork the originating repository to your GitHub profile.